We have recently worked on many chrome extensions. Releasing new chrome extensions manually gets tiring afer a while.

 dependencies.
 Alternatively, we can use

-npm to install dependencies too.
+npm to install dependencies as well.

 yarn run test to run tests.
 We can skip this

-step if running tests are not needed.
+step if running tests is not needed.

-For building chrome extension we are using
+For building chrome extensions, we use the

 we need to zip our chrome extension before publishing it in next step.
 Also, we